typelevel/cats-effect/docs/tutorial.md

 end of the stream has been reached. `>>` is a Cats operator to sequence two operations where the output of the first is not needed by the second (_i.e._ it is equivalent to `first.flatMap(_ => second)`).
-In the code above that means that after each write operation we recursively call `transmit` again, but as `IO` is stack safe we are not concerned about stack overflow issues.
+In the code above that means that after each write operation we recursively call `transfer` again, but as `IO` is stack safe we are not concerned about stack overflow issues.
 At each iteration we increase the counter `acc` with the amount of bytes read at that iteration.